AAWilcox/CSE-405-Server-Programming/CSS Basics/README.md

 <h1 align="center">CSS Basics</h1>

 <h2>About</h2>
-This folder includes a cheatsheet of CSS concepts and an example website.
-Both the cheatsheet and the website example are based on YouTube tutorials by Traversy Media.
+This folder includes a cheatsheet of CSS concepts, an example website that uses CSS concepts found in the cheatsheet, and notes on CSS basics.
+All content is based on a CSS Crash Course on YouTube by Traversy Media.

 <h2>Key Learnings</h2>